Unequal Rights: Contract Workers Have Few Workplace Protections

 But some question whether many of today's contractors enjoy true independence and control over their own work.

-The contractor label is often misused, says David Weil, dean at the Heller School at Brandeis University and a former Labor Department official under President Obama who enforced fair wage laws.
-Weil says many employers are simply labeling more jobs as contract positions in order to shift the cost and risk onto workers, who are then left with fewer benefits and rights.
+The contractor label is often misused, says David Weil, dean at the Heller School at Brandeis University and a former Labor Department official under President Barack Obama who enforced fair wage laws.
+Weil says many employers are simply labeling more jobs as contract positions to shift the cost and risk onto workers, who are then left with fewer benefits and rights.

 "Most people don't recognize how much the workplace has changed," becoming so contractor-dependent, he says.
 "The recourse that you're historically provided isn't there either."